LiuliuChen/EE538/README.md

 # EE538 Final Project Report - Fall 2021 - TrojanMap

 ## Overview
+This is the report of the final project TrojanMap for EE538.
+The project contains 7 steps and the following is the analysis and results for each step.

 ## Step 1: Autocomplete the location name
 ```c++